 Balsall Common is a large village in Solihull Borough with a population of approximately 7000, in the commuter belt between Coventry and Birmingham.
-The settlement would surely be considered a small town, but for the absence of the corresponding style of infrastructure.
+The settlement would surely be considered a small town, but for the absence of the corresponding infrastructure generally seen in such settlements.
 Nonetheless, Balsall Common remains a sought-after location for homeowners thanks to its excellent transport links, access to good schools and all-important collective community spirit.

-Following the development of various housing estates Balsall Common has expanded significantly from the small village it was in the early 1980s, to become a significant-sized commuter settlement, with excellent transport infrastructure that links the West Midlands with the rest of the UK, Europe and beyond thanks to major rail and motorway arteries nearby, plus the recently expanded Birmingham International Airport, which began handling the giant Airbus 380 passenger planes for the first time in early 2016.
+Following the development of various housing estates in recent decades, Balsall Common has expanded significantly from the small village it was in the early 1980s, to become a significant-sized commuter settlement, with excellent transport links that include access to nearby motorway arteries, plus excellent road and rail links to the recently expanded Birmingham International Airport, which began handling Airbus 380 passenger planes for the first time in early 2016.

 Heart of England School